-- the financial statements of the company on pages 5 to 21: - o present fairly, in all material respects: - its financial position as at 30 June 2022; and - its financial performance and cash flows for the year then ended; and - comply with generally accepted accounting practice in New Zealand in accordance with New Zealand Equivalent to International Reporting Standards Reduced Disclosure Regime; and - the performance information of the company on pages 13 to 14 presents fairly, in all material respects, the company's actual performance compared against the performance targets and other measures by which performance was judged in relation to the company's objectives for the year ended 30 June 2022.
+- the financial statements of the Company on pages 5 to 11 and 13 to 20: - present fairly, in all material respects: - its financial position as at 30 June 2023; and - its financial performance and cash flows for the year then ended; and comply with generally accepted accounting practice in New Zealand in accordance with New Zealand Equivalent to International Reporting Standards Reduced Disclosure Regime; and - the performance information of the Company on page 12 presents fairly, in all material respects, the Company's actual performance compared against the performance targets and other measures by which performance was judged in relation to the Company's objectives for the year ended 30 June 2023.

-Our audit was completed on 31st August 2022.
+Our audit was completed on 7 September 2023.
 This is the date at which our opinion is expressed.